andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 - Adapt the build to a wifi-enabled board (arduino wifi rev2)\
 Will allow me to send data via wifi to my raspberri pi and track trends with Grafana
 - Improve enclosure by 3D printing
+- Attach a dimmer or another switch to reduce LCD light when in operation